MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 ~~~
 {: .language-python}

-CookieCutter has added a few extensions here which will allow us to pull doc strings from our Python modules (`sphinx.ext.autosummary`, `sphinx.ext.autodoc`), and another which we use because our docstrings are `NumPy` style (`sphinx.ext.napoleon`).
+CookieCutter has added a few extensions here which will allow us to pull docstrings from our Python modules (`sphinx.ext.autosummary`, `sphinx.ext.autodoc`), and another which we use because our docstrings are `NumPy` style (`sphinx.ext.napoleon`).
 The `mathjax` extension allows us to render latex into equations, and the `viewcode` extensions will add links to highlighted source code.

 Next, we have added the line `autosummary_generate = True` to allow us to pull auto summaries from our modules and functions.

 ## Automatically Generating Documentation Using Sphinx-AutoAPI
 Sphinx comes bundled with some extensions which have other directives.
 You can also download and install many Sphinx extensions from pip or conda.

-One common use of Sphinx is to create API documentation (ie, pull the docstrings from your modules) The cookiecutter comes bundled with Sphinx AutoSummary and AutoDoc extensions.
+One common use of Sphinx is to create API documentation (ie, pull the docstrings from your modules).
+The cookiecutter comes bundled with Sphinx AutoSummary and AutoDoc extensions.
 However, you may have noticed that these are a bit labor-intensive if all you want to do is pull out the docstrings.
 If this is the approach you would like to take, you can use a Sphinx extension called `AutoAPI`.
 AutoAPI will pull documentation for all of your functions at once, rather than you having to build them manually.

 This is [Spinx-AutoAPI](https://github.com/readthedocs/sphinx-autoapi).
 To install Sphinx-AutoAPI, use `pip`: